The DRT operates a specialist visual clinic in Reading.

 Visual assessments at the clinic are medical eye examinations conducted by a specialist Orthoptist.
 Expert advice is given following the visual assessments for reading problems and often we treat with blue of yellow coloured glasses.
 The cost of an assessment is £245 but for low income families this can often be subsidised by bursaries and for those struggling to pay we can discuss making payment in instalments.

 Explore our Frequently Asked Questions at the bottom of the page.

 The Clinic is integral to the research undertaken by the DRT’s dedicated research team and is overseen by our Chairman, Prof John Stein.

 To learn more about our team please click here:

 Frequently asked questions

 Is this a dyslexia test?

-No. We do not assess for dyslexia as the diagnosis of dyslexia is too broad to define the treatments and methods that may assist the patient.
+No. We do not test for dyslexia as the criteria for a diagnosis of dyslexia are too broad to make any useful contribution to our individualised treatments for each person.
 We look for specific visual issues and make recommendations based on our findings.